Random spanning forests, Markov matrix spectra and well distributed points: Rooted partitions, coalescence and fragmentation

 A possible description of Wilson's algorithm is then the following. \begin{itemize} \item[i.]
-Start with a particle on each site, particles and sites will be divided into active and frozen particles or sites and, at the beginning, all sites and particles are declared to be active. \item[ii.]
-Choose a particle among all the active ones and look at the arrow at the top of the stack it is seated on.
-Call $x$ the site where the particle is seated. \begin{itemize} \item If the arrow is the pointer towards $\Delta$, declare the particle to be frozen and site $x$ as well. \item If the arrow points towards another site $y \neq x$, remove the particle and keep the arrow. \item If the arrow points to $x$ itself, remove the arrow. \end{itemize} \item[iii.]
-Once again, choose a particle among all the active ones, look at the arrow on the top of the stack it is seated on, and call $x$ the site where the particle is seated. \begin{itemize} \item If the arrow points to $\Delta$, the particle is declared to be frozen, and so are declared $x$ and all the sites eventually leading to $x$ by following discovered top pile arrows paths. \item If the arrow points to a frozen particle or site, remove the particle, keep the arrow, and freeze site $x$ as well as any site eventually leading to $x$ by following discovered top pile arrows paths. \item If the arrow points to an active, then there are two possibilities.
-By following the arrows at the top of the stacks, we either reach a different active particle, or runs in a loop back to $x$.
+Start with a particle on each site.
+Both particles and sites will be declared either {\em active} or {\em frozen}.
+At the beginning all sites and particles are declared to be active. \item[ii.]
+Choose an arbitrary particle among all the active ones and look at the arrow at the top of the stack it is seated on.
+Call $x$ the site where the particle is seated. \begin{itemize} \item If the arrow is the pointer towards $\Delta$, declare the particle to be frozen and site $x$ as well. \item If the arrow points towards another site $y \neq x$, remove the particle and keep the arrow.
+We say that this arrow is now {\em uncovered}. \item If the arrow points to $x$ itself, remove the arrow. \end{itemize} \item[iii.]
+Once again, choose an arbitrary particle among all the active ones, look at the arrow on the top of the stack it is seated on, and call $x$ the site where the particle is seated. \begin{itemize} \item If the arrow points to $\Delta$, the particle is declared to be frozen, and so are declared $x$ and all the sites eventually leading to $x$ by following uncovered top pile arrow paths. \item If the arrow points to a frozen site, remove the chosen particle at $x$, keep the (now uncovered) arrow, and freeze site $x$ as well as any site eventually leading to $x$ by following uncovered top pile arrow paths. \item If the arrow points to an active site, then there are two possibilities.
+By following the uncovered arrows at the top of the stacks, we either reach a different active particle, or run in a loop back to $x$.
 In the former case, remove the chosen particle from site $x$ and keep the discovered arrow.
-In the latter, erase all the arrows along the loop and set an active particle on each site of the loop.
+In the latter, erase all the arrows along the loop and put an active particle on each site of the loop.
 Note that this last case includes the possibility for the discovered arrow of pointing to $x$ itself, in which case, we just have to remove the discovered arrow. \end{itemize} \item[iv.]
-Iterate the previous steps up to exhaustion of the active particles. \end{itemize} The crucial observation is that, no matter of the choice of the particles at the beginning of the steps, when this algorithm stops, the same arrows are erased and the same spanning forest with a frozen particle at each root is obtained.
-In particular, by choosing at each step the last encountered active particle, or the same as in the previous step when we just erased a loop, we perform a simple loop-erased random walk up to freezing.
+Iterate the previous step up to exhaustion of the active particles. \end{itemize} The crucial observation is that, no matter of the choice of the particles at the beginning of the steps, when this algorithm stops, the same arrows are erased and {\em the same spanning forest of uncovered arrows and with a frozen particle at each root is obtained.} In particular, by choosing at each step the last encountered active particle, or the same as in the previous step when we just erased a loop, we perform a simple loop-erased random walk up to freezing.